tnn3/TTaskSystem/README.md

 Users can filter tasks.

-Users can see history of tasks.

-Users can see others users history.
+Users can see task changes history.

-Users have titles for experience.
+Users have titles.

+Admin can add new fields to task creation template.

 ## Nice to have:

+Notification system.

-Admin can edit task creation template.
+Admin can see statistics of previous months.

-Email if new tasks are added.

-Email if something changes on tasks.